tlhunter/sleekmvc-app/README.md

 autoloading like with Kohana, and doesn't require the hacky class loading of CodeIgniter left over from it's PHP 4 compatible days.

-SleekMVC is currently in alpha stages and is highly recommended not to be used for productions sites.
+SleekMVC is currently in beta stages and is highly recommended not to be used for productions sites.
 When it is ready for public consumption, there will be documentation explaining every facet of the framework, and detailing all of the provided classes.